orkilim/TAU-ItayInbal-server/README.md

   _____PACKAGES INSTALLED:_____ (to install use: npm install)

-    dev-dependencies: (to be installed with: npm install <package name> --dev)
+    dev-dependencies: (to be installed with: npm install (package name) --dev)

     nodemon
      ------------
-    dependencies:
+    dependencies: (to be installed with npm install (package name)

     "cors": "^2.8.5",
     "cross-env": "^7.0.3",(can be deleted)